nelvadas/graalvm-serverless/2/README.md

 - [Fn Tutorials](https://fnproject.io/tutorials/)

-In the following lab, we will follow various patterns to optimize our Serverless function with GraalVM
+In the following lab, you will use GraalVM EE to initialize and build a Serverless function